JeffersonLab/UTIL_PION/README.md

 A selection of various utility and analysis scripts associated with the Pion experiments, E12-06-101 and E12-07-105.

-### SJDK 05/08/21 - Update on contents and instructions needed
+### SJDK 05/08/21 - Update on contents and instructions needed, may also need to tweak structure above, outline usage of setup shell script

 ##############################################################################
 			SCIENTIFIC MOTIVATION